Opiate: Indication

-Opiates are mainly used for pain management with the premise that there will be benefits for both pain & function that will outweigh the risks to the patient.
+Opiates with opioid activity are mainly used for pain management with the premise that there will be benefits for both pain & function that will outweigh the risks to the patient.
 Another indication is symptomatic relief of shortage of breath, both in the acute setting (for example, pulmonary edema) and in terminally ill patients.

+In spite of scarce, often conflicting, evidence, at times studies showing no benefit at all, opioids such as codeine, hydrocodone, and hydromorphone have been traditionally used for treatment of acute viral cough (aka "acute bronchitis"), cough due to COPD exacerbation, chronic post-viral cough, chronic idiopathic cough, and cough from other causes.
+Given the abuse potential, the frequent GI side effects, and several studies showing no discernable benefit, recommendations are against use of opioids for cough in children.

+In spite of widespread use, the science supporting use of opioids for cough in adults is most notable for the small sample size, poor study design, and inconclusive results which suggest that there may be a small reduction in the amount of coughing when it is precisely measured.
+Actual evidence of patient-oriented outcomes, e.g. do the patients feel any better than when given a placebo, is elusive.
+The use of codeine as the "gold-standard" for which other drugs can be compared has been called into question, as showing that a drug is as good as, or at least not worse than, a drug with no benefit and only noxious side effects and a potential for abuse leaves much to be desired.

-Opiate dose conversions may be necessary when switching medications given the differing pharmacodynamics between opiates.
-Generally, morphine is used as the standard for converting between opiates to achieve equivalent analgesic effects.
-These differences in morphine-equivalents may differ between formulations of the same medication.
+Opioid dose conversions may be necessary when switching medications given the differing pharmacodynamics between opioids.
+Generally, parenteral (IV or IM) morphine is used as the standard for converting between opiates to achieve equivalent analgesic effects.
+These differences in morphine-equivalents may differ between formulations of the same medication, and certainly between oral and injection.
 Calculating total daily dose using morphine milligram equivalents is used to identify patients at risk of overdose.

 Complications and side effects

-Common side effects associated to opioid use include: sedation, nausea, dizziness, vomiting, constipation, physical dependence, tolerance, and respiratory depression.
-Of these the most common are constipation & nausea and there are no development of tolerance to these side effects.
+Common side effects associated with opioid use include: sedation, nausea, dizziness, vomiting, constipation, physical dependence, tolerance, and potentially fatal respiratory depression.
+Of these the most common are constipation & nausea.
+There is no development of tolerance to constipation.
 This is why stool softeners or laxatives (polyethylene glycol, docusate, and senna) are often prescribed with opioids.